Everything You Need to Know About Using Google Voice for Your Small Business

 Unlimited Free Calls and Texts Over WiFi

-While making phone calls to the United States and Canada isn’t always free, if you have really consistent WiFi at your home and the office, you can take advantage of Google Voice’s offer of unlimited free calls and texts over WiFi.
+While making phone calls to the United States and Canada isn’t always free, if you have consistent WiFi at your home and the office, you can take advantage of Google Voice’s offer of unlimited free calls and texts over WiFi.

-If you make outgoing calls or receive incoming calls using the Google Hangouts app on your personal cell phone number, you’ll be using your phone’s data allowance.
+If you make outgoing calls or receive incoming calls using the Google Hangouts app on your cell phone number, you’ll be using your phone’s data allowance.
 While Google Voice doesn’t use much data (roughly 0.2MB of data per call minute), it technically uses your data allowance and isn’t free.

 Google Voicemail Transcription

 Google Voice very handily automatically transcribes all your voicemails.
-This means if you’re in the middle of a meeting or any other work, you can just skim a voicemail transcription in order to tell how urgent the call was.
+This means if you’re in the middle of a meeting or any other work, you can just skim a voicemail transcription to tell how urgent the call was.